uv1000/P2/writeup_P2_Ulrich_voll.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

+I implemented this in section 2.3 of my .jpynb.

-I perform the perspective transform using a self-defined function called `unwarp()`, see Section 2.3 of the IPython notebook).
+I perform the perspective transform in my self-defined function called `unwarp()`.

 The `unwarp()` function contains hand-tuned (`src`) and destination (`dst`) points.
-I tuned them by validating against the "straight" example pictures.
-I chose to hardcode the source and destination points as follows:
+As in the respective quiz in classroom.
+I hand tuned the src- and dst-point by validating against the "straight" example pictures.

+I chose to hardcode them as follows:

 ```python
  src = np.float32(